 See, your body stores glycogen and protein in its muscles.
 During a workout, your body first burns through the nutrients you ate pre-workout and moves on to the stored glycogen, burning it as energy.
-Then, after stepping off the treadmill, the protein in your muscles begins to drop and muscle fibers start breaking down.
+Then, after stepping off the treadmill, the protein in your muscles begins to drop, and muscle fibers start breaking down.

 But for a magical time — for about 30 to 60 minutes after wrapping up a workout — your body is primed to refuel and replenish itself by absorbing carbs and protein once again.

-So I’ve rounded up 43 of my favorite recipes for what to eat after a workout.
+I’ve rounded up 42 of my favorite recipes for what to eat after a workout.
 These include a healthy mix of complex carbohydrates, proteins, antioxidants and vitamins.
 From full meals both you and your family will enjoy to a few quick snacks you can chow down when you’re pressed for time, you’re sure to find at least one post-workout meal you’ll love!

-43 Best Post-Workout Meals
+42 Best Post-Workout Meals

 If you’re looking for a quick and easy post-workout meal any time of day, these “quesadillas” are it.
 Loaded with potassium-rich bananas, almond butter for protein and fresh pomegranate — but no cheese! — these come together in just minutes.
 Use your favorite whole grain, grain-free or sprouted grain tortilla brand for these!

 These vegan enchiladas are the total package.
 You’ll be full for hours thanks to quinoa and black beans, while heart-healthy avocado adds creaminess.
-Sub in almond, coconut or gluten-free flour in place of the all-purpose white stuff, then bake and enjoy!
+Sub in almond, coconut or gluten-free flour in place of the all-purpose white stuff — then bake and enjoy!

 This colorful salad makes an awesome meal for those nights you can’t decide what to eat after a workout.
-Brimming with grilled chicken, fresh fruits and veggies and a homemade orange vinaigrette, it’s especially perfect on hot summer nights.
+Brimming with grilled chicken, fresh fruits and veggies, and a homemade orange vinaigrette, it’s especially perfect on hot summer nights.

-Make the vinaigrette ahead of time and use leftover grilled chicken to pull this together even faster.
-Opt for coconut sugar and try out other fixings, too — mango would be great.
+Make the vinaigrette ahead of time, and use leftover grilled chicken to pull this together even faster.
+Opt for coconut sugar, and try out other fixings, too — mango would be great.

-Perfect for a solo dinner, this potato gets zapped in the microwave then topped with black bean and corn salsa (use a homemade version or your favorite store brand).
+Perfect for a solo dinner, this potato gets zapped in the microwave and then topped with black bean and corn salsa.
+(Use a homemade version or your favorite store brand.)

-Top with a dash of cheese, broil and drizzle with a fresh avocado crema and you have a healthy, hearty post-workout meal in just minutes.
+Top with a dash of cheese, broil and drizzle with a fresh avocado crema, and you have a healthy, hearty post-workout meal in just minutes.
 Cooking for a crowd?
 Roast several potatoes at once in the oven.

 This bake is the quintessential Sunday supper, but it’s so simple to make that it’s perfect for a post-workout dinner on busy weeknights, too.
 Chicken thighs, onions, sweet potatoes and kale are lightly browned in a skillet for color and then finished off in the oven in just 30 minutes.

 You won’t miss the meat in these hearty bean burgers.
 A chipotle spread gives protein-packed black beans a smoky flavor (but you could also use canned chipotle peppers in adobo), while almonds add extra texture and healthy fats.
 Topped with greens, avocado slices and fresh limes, this is a post-workout meal (lunch or dinner!) even the most hardcore carnivores will enjoy.

 When you’re in a time crunch, this chia seed-based chocolate drink will help replenish your body after a workout — and you can drink it on the go!
 Flaxseeds and hemp seeds add in their own doses of fiber and good fats, while banana kicks in potassium.
-Use almond butter (or your favorite nut butter!) for a protein boost and guzzle down.
+Use almond butter (or your favorite nut butter!) for a protein boost, and guzzle down.